TREASURIES-Yields rise as traders focus on inflation data, Fed rate hikes

 Rates eased a bit after the Bank of England said it would buy up to 5 billion pounds of inflation-linked debt per day, starting on Tuesday, until the end of this week in an effort to stem a collapse in Britain's 2.1 trillion pound ($2.31 trillion) bond market.

+The BoE's emergency intervention after markets balked at the British government's economic plans has made liquidity in the UK market very difficult, di Galoma said.

+The Treasury on Tuesday sold $40 billion in three-year notes at a high yield of 4.318%.
+On Wednesday, the Treasury will auction $32 billion of 10-year notes, and on Friday $18 billion of 30-year bonds.

-Yields on U.S. Treasury Inflation-Protected Securities (TIPS) traded near multi-year highs, with the five-year US5YTIP=RR rising to 1.86% and the 10-year US10YTIP hitting a fresh 12-year high of 1.737%.
+Yields on U.S. Treasury Inflation-Protected Securities traded near multi-year highs, with the five-year US5YTIP=RR rising to 1.86% and the 10-year US10YTIP hitting a 12-year high of 1.737%.

+The gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as a recession harbinger when the short end yields more than the long end, was at -39.8 basis points.

+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was unchanged at 4.308%.

 Price